TheSweeterMan/TBD/README.md

 Step 1

-Insert THE 3 pin stocket into the leftside, where the 3 holes align.
+Insert the 3 pin stocket into the leftside, where the 3 holes align.

 ![Image of SolderingPart1](https://thesweeterman.github.io/TBD/Soldering/step1.PNG)